Braim016/weratedogs-wrangling/README.md

 # WeRateDogs Wrangling Project

 ## Project Aim
 The goal of this project is to wrangle WeRateDogs Twitter data to create interesting and trustworthy analyses and visualizations.
-This project will majorly demonstrate my data wrangling skills (Gathering, Accessing, Cleaning, Documenting, and Storing).
+This project will majorly demonstrate my data wrangling skills (Gathering, Assessing, Cleaning, Documenting, and Storing).

 ## Method of Analysis
 I'll start this project by importing the required libraries then gathering data by: